 For example, the Under 18's Pocket Guide to Alcohol was developed locally as a tool for frontline practitioners to deliver brief advice for young people around alcohol use.
 Over the last four years, 30,000 pocket guides have been distributed and 300 members of the children's workforce have been trained in its use.
-It has also been adopted in other areas of the UK.
+It has also been adopted in of women drink women attending alcohol treatment alcohol during pregnancy other areas of the UK.